andrewruttenberg/IGV_Documentation/README.md

 </details>

 # Identifying large sturcural variants in IGV
-Strucutral variants are variants impacting more than 50 bases. thay are the most complicated to detect in IGV because most sequencing is short read, and thus do not span the entire read.
-Therefore IGV is unable to directly show you the mutation, and rather you must use clue to infer the presense of an SV.
-Thus this guide will go over the major SV's you may run into along with how they will appear in IGV.
-For more detail, including how visualze comxplex stuctual variants, refer to the following slides. ([Visualize common SVs](https://docs.google.com/presentation/d/13rQ7rrYeOpSAon3BPFgQPzYyYhBAPeLo_uVq0ET3s7E/edit?usp=sharing), [Visualize complex SVs](https://docs.google.com/presentation/d/1dCcq4Rq3-AJASmq7eK62l8YLsMMCMNWzQjSJYnHTcgo/edit?usp=sharing))
+Structural variants are variants impacting more than 50 bases.
+They are the most complicated to detect in IGV because most sequencing is short read and does not span the entire mutation.
+Therefore, IGV is unable to directly show you the mutation, and you must use clues to infer the presence of an SV.
+This guide will cover the major SVs you may encounter and how they will appear in IGV.
+For more details, including how to visualize complex structural variants, refer to the following slides: ([Visualize common SVs](https://docs.google.com/presentation/d/13rQ7rrYeOpSAon3BPFgQPzYyYhBAPeLo_uVq0ET3s7E/edit?usp=sharing), [Visualize complex SVs](https://docs.google.com/presentation/d/1dCcq4Rq3-AJASmq7eK62l8YLsMMCMNWzQjSJYnHTcgo/edit?usp=sharing))

 ## Overview of evidence
-All the peices of evidence you will want to use have been mentioned before in this guide but here we will consolidate it to one place.
-For a visual example of each piece of evidence refer to the image below
+All the pieces of evidence you will want to use have been mentioned before in this guide, but here we will consolidate them into one place.
+For a visual example of each piece of evidence, refer to the image below.

 ![Screenshot of empty igv window](/Images/IGV_Evidence.png)

 ### Read Depth
-Read depth is the number of reads that cover an indivudalze base.
-Any read that align over a base will increase the read depth unless it is a soft clip at that location.
-The read depth is shown in IGV as the grey bar at the top of bam file track.
-For variants that either duplicate or deleate regions of the genome there will be a change in the read depth that match the genomic contect getting added or removed.
-However read depth may not always be a sharp change such as in the image above.
-In a repeat or duplicated region a read spaning deleted/duplicated region may look very similar to if the variant was not there.
-This tends to result is a gradual increase or decrease in the read depth
+Read depth is the number of reads that cover an individual base.
+Any read that aligns over a base will increase the read depth unless it is a soft clip at that location.
+The read depth is shown in IGV as the grey bar at the top of the BAM file track.
+For variants that either duplicate or delete regions of the genome, there will be a change in the read depth that reflects the genomic content being added or removed.
+However, read depth may not always show a sharp change, as seen in the image above.
+In a repeat or duplicated region, a read spanning a deleted or duplicated region may look very similar to if the variant were not there.
+This tends to result in a gradual increase or decrease in the read depth.
 ### Soft Clips
-Soft clips, also known as split reads, are parts of a indivudual read that have the genomic contect of a different location.
-This can occure when a read spans the breakpoint, or boundry, of a variant.
-This makes soft clips very usful in idenfying the exact coordinates of a variant.
-However, like with read depth. of the variant is in a duplicate or repeat region there may not be a soft clip.
-As it is valuable ti know where the soft clip sequence is from BLAT is a very powerful tool in understanding soft clips.
+Soft clips, also known as split reads, are parts of an individual read that contain genomic content from a different location.
+This can occur when a read spans the breakpoint or boundary of a variant.
+This makes soft clips very useful in identifying the exact coordinates of a variant.
+However, similar to read depth, if the variant is in a duplicate or repeat region, there may not be a soft clip.
+Since it is valuable to know where the soft clip sequence is from, BLAT is a very powerful tool for understanding soft clips.
 ### Insert Size
-Insert size refers to the distance between the two paired reads in short read seqeuncing.
-For most SRS, this value tends to be around 300 bases, give or take 100 bases.
-However where there is a structural variant in the region of the read, it can result in the distance between the two reads, when aligned to the reference, being much larger or small than expect.
-In a read in labled in blue it means this distance is smaller that expect, and when it is red it is larger than expected.
-In addition, if the two reads align to different chromosome instead of bing clolred red or blue, it will be colored based on the chromosome of the pair.
+Insert size refers to the distance between the two paired reads in short read sequencing.
+For most short read sequencing (SRS), this value tends to be around 300 bases, give or take 100 bases.
+However, if there is a structural variant in the region of the read, it can result in the distance between the two reads, when aligned to the reference, being much larger or smaller than expected.
+If a read is labeled in blue, it means this distance is smaller than expected, and if it is red, it means it is larger than expected.
+Additionally, if the two reads align to different chromosomes, instead of being colored red or blue, they will be colored based on the chromosome of the pair.
 ### Pair-end Orientation
-in Short read sequencing the first read is sequence from 5' to 3' and the second read is sequence 3' ot 5'.
-A read in the 5' to 3' direction is refered to as being in the left direction (don't ask why), and the 3' to 5' read is in the right direction, meaning the pair together is LR.
-This is the pair end orinetation.
-However large variants can chnage this orientation, resulting in RL, LL and RR reads.
-These are label as green, cyan, and blue respectivly
+In short read sequencing, the first read is sequenced from 5' to 3', and the second read is sequenced from 3' to 5'.
+A read in the 5' to 3' direction is referred to as being in the left direction (don’t ask why), and the 3' to 5' read is in the right direction, meaning the pair together is LR.
+This is the paired-end orientation.
+However, large variants can change this orientation, resulting in RL, LL, and RR reads.
+These are labeled as green, cyan, and blue, respectively.

-With these four peice of evidence established we will now go into detail into the main five kinds of variants, deletions, duplications, inversion, insertions, and translocation.
-It is imprtant to not just understand the evidence but understand why the evidence looks this way so make sure to spend time understanding how the signal occurs.
+With these four pieces of evidence established, we will now go into detail on the main five kinds of variants: deletions, duplications, inversions, insertions, and translocations.
+It is important not just to understand the evidence but also to understand why the evidence looks this way, so make sure to spend time understanding how the signal occurs.

 ## Deletion
-A deletion is a remove of a large segment of the genome.
-They tend to be easier to detect as the evidence to see a deletion is staightforward.
-You want to look for three main peices of evidence.
-First is a drop in the read depth.
-This drop would likely be 50% of the read depth around for a heterozygous mutation and 100% of the read depth for a homozygous mutation.
-Second is insert size.
-If the two reads span the deletion, there is more genomic infomation between the reads when aligning to the reference, resulting in a insert size larger than expected, or them being label red.
-Finally there are soft clips. the soft clips should be inward and show the seqeunce at the other soft clip.
+A deletion is the removal of a large segment of the genome.
+They tend to be easier to detect because the evidence for identifying a deletion is straightforward.
+You want to look for three main pieces of evidence:
+1. Read Depth: There will be a drop in the read depth.
+This drop would likely be about 50% of the read depth around for a heterozygous mutation and 100% of the read depth for a homozygous mutation.
+2. Insert Size: If the two reads span the deletion, there is more genomic information between the reads when aligning to the reference, resulting in an insert size larger than expected.
+This would be labeled in red.
+3. Soft Clips: The soft clips should be inward and show the sequence on either side of the deletion.

+Understanding these pieces of evidence will help in accurately identifying deletions in your data.
 ![Screenshot of empty igv window](/Images/SV_DEL.png)

-In the image above note the blat alignment at the bottom shows the Soft clip sequence by the left soft clip coresponds with ref sequence by right soft clip and vice versa.
-In addition, doing a blat aligment of the entire read with the soft clip show the gap.
-This evidence, with the red Insert size reads and complete loss in read depth, conferms this is a homozygous deletion
+In the image above, note that the BLAT alignment at the bottom shows that the soft clip sequence by the left soft clip corresponds with the reference sequence by the right soft clip, and vice versa.
+Additionally, performing a BLAT alignment of the entire read with the soft clip highlights the gap.
+This evidence, combined with the red insert size reads and the complete loss in read depth, confirms that this is a homozygous deletion.

 ## Duplications
-unsuprisingly, a duplicated region of the genome in IGV looks like the opposite of a deletion.
-You should see an increase in the read depth are there are more reads from the udplicated regeion.
-You should also see blue insertisze lables showing the reads are close than expected as the duplicated regions between two reads is not in the reference, resukting in the two reads being closer.
-You will aslo see outward soft clips of the other breakpoint corresponding with reads spanning the boundtry between the two duplicated regions.
-The  only additional peice of evidence is green pair end orientations showing RL oritentions.
-This occures because if a read is from the end of the first duplication and itsd pair sequrnces the start of the second duplication, the second read will map to beofre the first read.
-All this evidence together could look like the following
+Unsurprisingly, a duplicated region of the genome in IGV looks like the opposite of a deletion.
+You should see:
+1. Increased Read Depth: There will be more reads from the duplicated region, resulting in an increase in read depth.
+2. Blue Insert Size Labels: This indicates that the reads are closer than expected because the duplicated regions between two reads are not in the reference, causing the two reads to be closer together.
+3. Outward Soft Clips: These soft clips show the other breakpoint and correspond with reads spanning the boundary between the two duplicated regions.
+4. Green Pair-End Orientations: Showing RL orientations.
+This occurs because if a read is from the end of the first duplication and its pair sequences the start of the second duplication, the second read will map before the first read.

+All this evidence together could look like the following.
 ![Screenshot of empty igv window](/Images/IGV_Evidence.png)

-it is important to note most duplications, and in fact most variants, will not show all the posible evidence.
-For isntace is the duplication is too small there will not be pair end orinetation.
-Or if the duplication is too big the reafs wont be able to span the duplication, so there wont be insert size evidence.
-It is important to consider the evidence pressent in IGV and see which, if any, of the variant types match the evidence the best.
+It is important to note that most duplications, and in fact most variants, will not show all possible evidence.
+For instance, if the duplication is too small, there may not be pair-end orientation evidence.
+Conversely, if the duplication is too large, the reads might not span the duplication, so there may be no insert size evidence.
+It is crucial to consider the evidence present in IGV and determine which, if any, of the variant types best match the evidence observed.

 ## Inversion
-An inversion is when a region of the genome flips directions.
-Thus the end of the region becomes the start and vise versa.
-An important consiquence of this is since the 3' end goes to the 5; end, but the stand is still 5' to 3'. it will flip to the compe,entay starnd.
-As there is not genomic information gained or lost there sdhould not be a read depth chnage.
-They could be inser size evidence based on how big the inversion is, meaning the reads could be blue or red.
-The most imnportsnt evdidece is soft clips on both sides of the break points and RR and LL pair end orientation.
-However since inversion most comply occure from crossover between similar sequences in the genome, soft clips may not always occur
+An inversion occurs when a region of the genome flips directions, so the end of the region becomes the start and vice versa.
+An important consequence of this is that since the 3' end becomes the 5' end, but the strand remains 5' to 3', it will flip to the complementary strand.
+As there is no genomic information gained or lost, there should not be a change in read depth.

+There could be
+1. insert size evidence: based on how large the inversion is, the reads could be labeled blue or red.
+The most important evidence for identifying an inversion is
+2. soft clips: Soft clips should be present on both sides of the breakpoints.
+However, since inversions often occur due to crossover between similar sequences in the genome, soft clips may not always be present.
+3. pair-end orientations: Mosgt inportantly you will see RR and LL pair-end orientations.

 ![Screenshot of empty igv window](/Images/SV_INV.png)

-In this case there are no break point outward at the first breakpoint.
-There is also a chnage in the read depth in this region.
-Abnormalizties like these are common in inversions, however the LL and RR reads, along with the soft clip sequences being found in the nearby region is enough to be sure this is an inversions
+In this case, there are no breakpoints outward at the first breakpoint, and there is also a change in the read depth in this region.
+Abnormalities like these are common in inversions.
+However, the LL and RR reads, along with the soft clip sequences being found in the nearby region, are sufficient to confirm that this is an inversion.

 ## Translocation
-A translocation is a swap between genomic content in two chromosome.
-They are the only<sup>*</sup> variant where is igv you will only see one breakpoint.
-At this breakpoint you should see soft clips om both sides.
-Finally there should be many reads who's mate is maped to a different chomosome, and this should all be the same chromosome.
-In addition, since this impacts two chromosomes you should see similat signal at the other chrosmosme.
+A translocation is a swap between genomic content on two chromosomes.
+They are the only variant where, in IGV, you will see only one breakpoint.
+At this breakpoint, you should see soft clips on both sides.
+Additionally, there should be many reads whose mate is mapped to a different chromosome, and these mates should all be on the same chromosome.
+Since this impacts two chromosomes, you should also see similar signals on the other chromosome.

 ![Screenshot of empty igv window](/Images/SV_CTX_1.png)
 ![Screenshot of empty igv window](/Images/SV_CTX_2.png)